Cedar Girls' Secondary School: History

 Cedar Girls' Secondary School was founded as school with a pioneer batch of 507 students in 1957.
 The pioneer batch consisted of girls from the Bartley, Beatty and Siglap schools as a result of the government making all schools single-sex that year.

 In the 1960s, the school became well known for its performance in track and field, as well as for producing several national athletes.
 In 1972, athletic facilities were constructed in the school compound at a cost of S$250,000.
 By doing so, it became the first school in Singapore to have sports amenities on campus.
 In 1981, the school became one of the first 16 schools in Singapore to have computer appreciation as an extra-curricular activity.
 From 1989 to 1994, the school was torn down and rebuilt as part of the modernisation of the curriculum.
 The school went single session in 1992 and gained autonomous status in 1996.
 In 2004, the school was classified as a band one school for its consistent academic performance.

 PRIME

 On 14 February 2007, the Ministry of Education announced that under the programme PRIME Phase 9, eight more schools will be upgraded from 2008 to 2010, which included Cedar Girls' Secondary School.

 Cedar Girls' Secondary School moved to a holding site at 3 Geylang Bahru Lane from December 2007 to December 2009 during the upgrading.
 The holding site was formerly the site of Victoria School from 1984 to May 2003.
 Cedar Girls' Secondary School moved back to its present site and started the new academic year in 2010 at the new building.

-Identity and culture

-Crest

-The school badge consists of four colours – gold, grey, green and blue – with the school motto at the bottom of the badge.
-These represent excellence, a balance of heart and mind and the outside environment respectively.
-These colours in turn represent the brilliant but balanced nature of the school.

-Motto

-The school motto "Honesty, Perseverance, Courtesy" states the traits that are important to develop one's character.

-Attire

-The school uniform consists of a blue shirt, a grey skirt, white socks and white shoes with a small logo allowed in school colours.
-For PE lessons, students can wear the yellow PE T-shirt with the grey PE shorts.